WahabMam/Loss-Cost-Function/README.md

 ## Overview

-- **Cost_Function_soIn.ipynb:** This Jupyter Notebook covers the implementation and exploration of the cost function.
-It includes interactive plots and detailed explanations about the impact of parameter changes on the cost function.
+- **Cost_Function_SoIn.ipynb:** This Jupyter Notebook covers the implementation and exploration of the cost function.
+- It includes interactive plots and detailed explanations about the impact of parameter changes on the cost function.

 ## Features